 Ray Babula guitarist and spiritual father of SANCTUM is one of the kindest musicians I have ever met.
 It was a really wonderful experience to be in extensive contact with him in order to write, form and complete the biography which featured on the SANCTUM - "Believers" CD reissue on Arkeyn Steel records.
 Those of you who got the CD would probably have given this bio a read.
 There are many elements and information from the biography used in order to form the questions of this particular interview.
-It is actually the very first on line interview with SANCTUM, so those who have not yet checked the bio can get a brief picture on the band's story, those who have checked the bio, can read some more extra stuff.
-I also have to add that during the time those lines are typed, a second pressing of the reissue is coming, so if you missed the first one, here is your new chance to grab the music, the info and the SANCTUM magic that is trapped in there.
+It is actually the very first on line interview with SANCTUM, so those who have not yet checked the bio can get a brief picture on the band's story, those who have checked the bio, can read some extra stuff.
+I also have to add that as these lines are being typed, a second pressing of the reissue is coming, so if you missed the first one, here is your new chance to grab the music, the info and the SANCTUM magic that is trapped in there.

 That is a very broad list.
 I would listen to just about anything from AC/DC to Neil Young.
 There’s a little that I took from everyone in every style of music.
 To this day I learn from those who are learning or have played for years.
 As a teen, heavy metal was something new.
 Bands Like Megadeth, Judas Priest, Iron Maiden, Queensryche, Anthrax, Slayer, Dio.
 Then you have the great guitarists the list is huge.
 They have stood the test of time and were an influence when it came to learning how to play.
 Not necessarily emulating what I had learned from studying their styles but their structuring of songs. when it came to writing I would take the time and turn those bands off and listen to what I had going on in my head.
 Of course, people will always have to relate something with another in order to put things in their own place.
 But when it came to writing we as a band did not say to each other, “let’s write something that this or that band would write.”
 We took from each other’s thoughts and put them together.